EURO GOVT-Fed signal of slower asset-buying hits bonds

 Interpreting Bernanke's comments as the beginning of an end to monetary stimulus in the United States, investors sold lower-rated euro zone debt heavily on Thursday.

-Italian 10-year yields rose 30 bps to 4.56 percent, while the Spanish equivalent jumped 34 bps to 4.86 percent.
+Italian 10-year yields rose 25 bps to 4.51 percent, while Spanish equivalents jumped 30 bps to 4.83 percent.
 The cost to insure their debt against default also rose.

 "The risk is that if bond yields rise more, that in itself is going to compound the issues in the euro zone, particularly in the periphery.
 It threatens to throw up another mini-crisis in the euro zone," ICAP strategist Philip Tyson said.